anderson-aristotle/spa-study/study.md

 ## Define the advantages of an SPA over a traditional application

-What are the advantages of a single page application over a traditional application?
+What are the advantages of a single-page application over a traditional application?

 ```md
 <!-- your answer here -->
 ```

-## List some technologies used to make SPA's
+## List some technologies used to make SPAs

-What are some of the tools used to create single page applications?
+What are some of the tools used to create single-page applications?

 ```md
 <!-- your answer here -->